get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 This will allow you to use the ⬆ and ⬇ keyboard keys to see logs for each of the Convex backend, web app, and mobile app separately.
-If you'd rather see all of the lod gs in one place, delete the `"ui": "tui",` line in [turbo.json](./turbo.json).
+If you'd rather see all of the logs in one place, delete the `"ui": "tui",` line in [turbo.json](./turbo.json).

 ## Deploying